CardioBench: Do Echocardiography Foundation Models Generalize Beyond the Lab?: Introduction

 \section{Introduction}

-Foundation models (FMs) have become a transformative force in vision and language domains, demonstrating remarkable capabilities across diverse tasks, including zero-shot image classification and retrieval (\cite{radford2021learning, jia2021scaling}), visual grounding and segmentation (\cite{ghiasi2022scaling, li2022grounded}), and multimodal reasoning (\cite{singh2022flava, alayrac2022flamingo}).
-Large-scale architectures such as CLIP, DINOv3, and SigLIP2 demonstrate that self-supervised and multimodal learning produce general-purpose backbones with strong transferability across downstream tasks (\cite{radford2021learning, simeoni2025dinov3,tschannen2025siglip}).
-Similarly, in medical imaging, large-scale pre-training has been shown to improve generalization across tasks.
-For 2D radiography, the abundance of public datasets has enabled FMs to advance disease classification and localization (\cite{irvin2019chexpert, johnson2019mimic}), while for 3D data, several architectures have achieved state-of-the-art segmentation and detection results (\cite{roy2023mednext, huang2023stu}).
+Foundation models have become a transformative force in vision and language domains, demonstrating remarkable zero-shot generalization across diverse tasks including image classification, retrieval, visual grounding, and multimodal reasoning (\cite{jia2021scaling, ghiasi2022scaling,li2022grounded, singh2022flava,alayrac2022flamingo}).
+Large-scale architectures such as CLIP, DINOv3, and SigLIP2 demonstrate that self-supervised and multimodal learning produce general-purpose backbones with strong transferability across downstream tasks (\cite{radford2021learning,simeoni2025dinov3,tschannen2025siglip}).
+This success has extended to medical imaging, where foundation models have advanced disease classification in chest radiography (\cite{irvin2019chexpert,johnson2019mimic}) and achieved state-of-the-art segmentation in volumetric CT and MRI (\cite{roy2023mednext,huang2023stu}).
+These advances have been enabled by the availability of large, standardized public datasets that allow for reproducible benchmarking and fair model comparison.

+In contrast, echocardiography remains underserved despite its central role in clinical practice.
+It is a first-line, non-invasive imaging modality for assessing cardiac structure and function, and is integral to routine cardiovascular diagnosis and management (\cite{mitchell2019guidelines}).
+It is used to evaluate a wide range of cardiac conditions from multiple views, necessitating models that can generalize across overlapping tasks rather than addressing each in isolation.
+Therefore, there is growing interest in developing ultrasound foundation models, as evidenced by the increasing number of models proposed each year (Figure~\ref{fig:general_fig1}).
+However, most of these models have been developed and evaluated on private datasets, which makes it difficult to assess their generalizability.
+ETAB (\cite{m2022etab}) provided an early benchmark with four public datasets, but its tasks overlap across datasets and views, and it focused on supervised adaptation rather than zero-shot or cross-modal evaluation.
+As a result, no standardized benchmark exists for modern echocardiography foundation models.